Gas prices are up 31% from last Memorial Day. Here's why

 In fact, Saudi Arabia said this week that OPEC and Russia could supply more oil to world markets "in the near future."

-That news, from a panel discussion hosted by CNNMoney's John Defterios, helped send US oil prices plunging 3.5% to about $68 a barrel.
+That news, from a panel discussion hosted by CNNMoney's John Defterios, helped send US oil prices plunging 4% to $67.88 a barrel.
+It was oil's steepest decline in nearly a year.
 OPEC and Russia are due to meet in Vienna on June 22.

 However, some analysts are skeptical that OPEC and Russia will do anything to spoil the high prices needed to balance their budgets.

-Note: Correction: A previous version of this story incorrectly stated how many people are expected to drive this weekend.